Devb1234/MAD_Project/README.md

 # Support

-If you would like to support this project for better version, you can give some support [here](https://buymeacoffee.com/imshakil).
+If you would like to support this project for better version, you can give some support [here](https://buymeacoffee.com/Devb1234).

-Thanks

-Regards ~ Shakil